 You May Also Like: The Ultimate Guide to Travelling Tasmania with Kids

 How to Get to Launceston

 Located 240 km’s south of the Australian mainland, Tasmania is separated by the famous Bass Strait, meaning the only way to access the state is via plane or boat.

 FLY – The major airlines Virgin Australia, Jetstar, and Qantas offer regular flights into Launceston from all major airports.
 If you are travelling from northern states, you may be lucky to score a direct flight, but it is not uncommon to have at least one connecting stop on the trip.
 Flying is certainly the quicker option to reach the state of Tasmania; however, if you are wanting a different experience or require your vehicle, then the Spirit of Tasmania is the other alternative.

 BOAT – The shallow and exposed Bass Strait is well known for its ‘unruly weather’ where the sea can be large and the currents irregular.
 The Spirit of Tasmania is a 28,000-tonne ferry that sails between Melbourne and Devonport (approx. a little over an hour from Launceston).
 There are many different fare types as 500 vehicles can be accommodated on the vessel along with accommodation as you can choose to sail by night.
 Find out more about this travel option with kids here.

-What Cuccina lacked in style they made up for with their food, which to be honest is what we care about.
-Their portion sizes were enormous, and their food was extremely tasty.
-It is little wonder why they have great reviews on Tripadvisor.
+What Cuccina lacked in style, they made up for with their food.
+Their portion sizes were enormous, and their food was delicious.
+It is little wonder why they have great reviews.